SHAD0WJ0KER/python-cli/README.md

 This should successfully install and import module for your use.

 > [!NOTE]
-> Project structure will change
+> Project structure will change.